awestover/transformer-shortest-paths/blog.md

 We have a dataset for each step.

 1. **Pre-train data**: For each $n \in [3,15]$, we generated an equal number of graphs on $n$ vertices, with $t = 2$.
 Each graph was created by choosing $n$ random edges.
 To balance the dataset, we removed some graphs with shorter paths to obtain the distribution shown below.
+(For any plot, click on the four arrows icon in the bottom left to scroll and pan.)

 $include`raw="html"` plots/train-dist.html